PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 17:28:26
+Last updated: 2024-04-02 17:29:01
-Random Quote: Always bear in mind that your own resolution to succeed is more important than any one thing. - Abraham Lincoln
+Random Quote: Fears are nothing more than a state of mind. - Napoleon Hill